fmartirez15/AwesomeTravelHub/README.md

 User experience is at the forefront of our design philosophy.
 The user interface of AwesomeTravelHub is not only visually appealing but also intuitively designed, making it a joy for travelers to explore and plan their journeys.

 ### All-in-One Page Magic
 Why navigate through multiple pages when you can get everything you need on a single page?
-AwesomeTravelHub brings together all the essential travel information, including weather updates, local attractions, and currency exchange rates, on one page.
+AwesomeTravelHub brings together all the essential travel information, including weather updates and local attractions on one page.
 It's the ultimate convenience for travelers on the go.

 ### Seamless API Integration
 We understand the importance of real-time data.
 That's why AwesomeTravelHub seamlessly integrates with the required APIs, providing users with up-to-the-minute information without any delays.